Foreign ministers of five Central Asian countries call on Prime Minister Modi - ExBulletin

 National security advisers from the five Central Asian countries attended a regional dialogue on Afghanistan hosted by India on November 10.
 NSAs from Russia and Iran also participated.

-The second India-Central Asia Dialogue meeting was hosted by India in October last year in digital format.
+The second India-Central Asia Dialogue meeting was hosted virtually by India in October last year.

 Sources